 - A major CGL carrier in nationwide class action alleging bad faith and violations of Unfair Trade Practices Acts in connection with its settlements of thousands of asbestos cases nationwide, and in a separate mass action brought on behalf of hundreds of individuals claiming bad faith in connection with resolution of their asbestos claims in West Virginia.

-- A major CGL carrier in the bankruptcy proceeding of an Ohio company facing potential mass tort liability due to alleged pollution emissions.
+- A major CGL carrier in the bankruptcy proceeding of an Ohio company facing potential mass tort liability due to alleged pollution emissions, and in subsequent Declaratory Judgment actions in Ohio and West Virginia regarding the carrier’s defense and indemnity obligations for any such liabilities.

 - A major CGL carrier in connection with three coverage actions by insureds deriving from hundreds of personal injury and property damage claims brought against the insureds due to alleged environmental contamination in three different counties of West Virginia.